-As the holidays approach, employees tend to deal with more distractions than usual.
+As the winter holidays approach, employees tend to deal with more distractions than usual.
 Planning dinners, hosting out-of-town family members, purchasing gifts and figuring out the logistics of other festive activities can easily cause people’s minds to wander when they’re at work.
 From a health and safety perspective, it’s worth considering how these issues affect workers on the floor, on site, on the road or at home.

 People are more likely to be fatigued during the holiday season due to extra tasks and responsibilities—like last-minute shopping before or after their shift, decorating their house, or going to school plays.
 As a result, fatigue can pose a big problem regardless of whether or not employees are engaging in high-risk work.